Akira Taue: All Japan Pro Wrestling (1988–2000)

+Taue made his debut on January 2, 1988 in a battle royal won by John Tenta.
 After his debut, Taue would mostly wrestle in the tag team division of AJPW.
 During this time he along with Shinichi Nakano would win the All Asia Tag Team Championship belts on June 5, 1990.
 After many from All Japan's roster would leave for Genichiro Tenryu's new promotion, the SWS, Taue would band with Mitsuharu Misawa, Kenta Kobashi and Toshiaki Kawada to form the Super Generation Army.
 Soon after their formation, Taue would defect to Jumbo Tsuruta's stable, otherwise known as Tsuruta-gun.
 The ensuing rivalry between the Super Generation Army and Tsuruta-gun would produce all time tag team, and 6-man tag team classic matches.
-On September 30, 1990, the Wrestling Observer Newsletter would award Taue and Tsuruta versus Misawa and Kawada, 5 stars.

 However, he became better known for tag team wrestling.
 He won his first championship, the All Asia Tag Team Championship, with Shinichi Nakano on June 5, 1990.
 He won the World Tag Team Championship for the first time on March 4, 1992, teaming with Jumbo Tsuruta.
 He formed a tag team with Toshiaki Kawada, called The Holy Demon Army, a team which ended up holding the World Tag Team Championship 6 times.
 The team split when Taue left AJPW for Mitsuharu Misawa's new Pro Wrestling Noah promotion in August 2000, while Kawada decided to stay.